Talking To Louis Hiatt From The Aberdyfi Players

 How does the local community get behind the village pantomime?

-The local community is the backbone of the pantomime, every trade you can think of… musicians, children, costume makers, stage builders, absolutely anyone you could think of gets involved and it reflects in…ticket sales.
-Some 500-600 people live in Aberdyfi in the winter and we manage to sell nearly 2000 tickets over 6 shows each year which we think is an astounding achievement.
+The local community is the backbone of the pantomime.
+Every trade you can think of - musicians, children, costume makers, stage builders... absolutely anyone can get involved and it reflects in ticket sales.
+Some 500-600 people live in Aberdyfi in the winter, and we manage to sell nearly 2,000 tickets over six shows each year which we think is an astounding achievement.

 What plans are in the pipeline for next year’s panto?
 Can you tell us or give us a clue as to what next year’s production might be?

-We have a few ideas in the cogs of production and with a big 30 year celebration on the horizon we are holding out for an all singing all dancing spectacular.
-We have a reading group of six people who read a variety of scripts to put forward to the committee, so unfortunately I can’t give you any inkling of what the show may be or what direction it will go as yet… but keep an eye out all announcements will be made on our Facebook page… Panto Aberdyfi I would like to thank all the supporters of the Aberdyfi Pantomime and best of wishes we will see you on our stage again very soon... oh yes we will...
+We have a few ideas in the cogs of production and, with a big 30 year celebration on the horizon, we are holding out for an all-singing, all-dancing spectacular.
+We have a reading group of six people who read a variety of scripts to put forward to the committee, so unfortunately I can’t give you any inkling of what the show may be or what direction it will go as yet - but keep an eye out as all announcements will be made on the Panto Aberdyfi Facebook page.
+I would like to thank all the supporters of the Aberdyfi Pantomime and best of wishes - we will see you on our stage again very soon.
+Oh yes we will...!

-We are all waiting with bated breath as to what Louis and the team have in store for us with the next panto production... so if you have missed the Aberdfyi panto as much as us this year why not book your stay ready for next year and make sure you don't miss out and what is always a spectacular production.
+We are all waiting, with bated breath, as to what Louis and the team have in store for us with the next panto production.
+So if you have missed the Aberdfyi panto as much as us this year, why not book your stay ready for next year and make sure you don't miss out on what is always a spectacular production?